-The following some common-sense are recommendations for achieving success in the manufacturing and assembly processes.
+The following some common-sense recommendations for achieving success in the manufacturing and assembly processes.
 First, be sure as early in the game as possible that the electronics design is manufacturable to NASA standards, especially if highvolume production is anticipated.
 In fact, historically space hardware has been very low-volume production, but projects like the tracker involve hundreds of electronics modules instead of just one board and a few spares.
 It can be easy to make a prototype assembly work, only to find out too late that the design is not suitable for manufacturing.
-At the very least, make sure that the prototypes get subjected to the full suite of QA tests and procedure to which the production modules will be subjected.
+At the very least, make sure that the prototypes get subjected to the full suite of QA tests and procedure to which the production modules will be early as possible.

-It is important to have a good manufacturing engineer, with space hardware experience, involved in the project as early as possible.
 The tracker program suffered from going too far with the design and prototyping effort before such an engineer was available.
 And even then, the tracker program had to share an engineer with the rest of the LAT project, when he could have been used full time on the tracker for a year or two.